-As required by the OHA, Statements of Significance ("SoS") have been prepared for all properties proposed for designation, and will be included in future heritage designation by-laws.
+As required by the Act, Statements of Significance ("SoS") have been prepared for all properties proposed for designation and will be included in future Designation By-laws.

 These SoS include a description of the cultural heritage significance of the property and a list of heritage attributes that embody this significance.
 SoS provide clarity to both the City and the property owner about which elements of the property should be conserved.

-Note that Part IV designation does not prevent future alterations to a property, but rather provides a guide to determine whether proposed alterations will adversely impact the heritage significance of the property.
+It should be noted that Part IV designation does not prevent future alterations to a property, but rather provides a guide to determine whether proposed alterations will adversely impact the heritage significance of the property.

-Affected property owners are notified of the proposed designation is being proposed for designation.
+Affected property owners are notified of the proposed designation

+Under the Act, formal notice to property owners is only required after Council has stated its intention to designate a property under Part IV of the Act.
+However, as a courtesy, all affected property owners have been notified in advance that their property is being proposed for designation.
 As part of this notice, owners were provided information on how to access relevant Research and Evaluation Reports, Statements of Significance, and Staff Reports.
-Per the OHA, interested parties may formally object to a designation after Council has stated its intention to designate a property.
-Further, interested parties may appeal a designation to the Ontario Land Tribunal (OLT) after Council has passed a designation by-law for a property.
+Per the Act, interested parties may formally object to a designation after Council has stated its intention to designate a property.
+Further, interested parties may appeal a designation to the Ontario Land Tribunal (OLT) after Council has passed a Designation By-law for a property.